knimu/NEXUS/README.md

 Auditability
         +
 Human Control
-👥 Team
+Team

 NEXUS was developed by a team of 4 for AI Defense Lab 2026.

 Team-member details are provided through the official hackathon submission form.

-📌 Key Takeaway
+Key Takeaway

 NEXUS does not treat fraud detection as a single classification result.

-It evaluates:
+Instead, it evaluates:

 Relationship Detection
         +